error404compiled/Social-distance-detection/README.md

 # Social-distance-detection
+### You can find the video with full expanation of algrithm & code here: (https://youtu.be/PTLZnE6W2tw)

 #### Github usually doesn't support files larger than 25 Mb.You can find the yolo weights in [My google drive](https://drive.google.com/file/d/1QrGGrZl-K2z9IH410o9oeGvbKdIDjGIS/view?usp=sharing)
 * Download it & move to yolo-coco folder